 Like any other vehicle, your wheelchair needs maintenance to operate safely and efficiently.
 Routine maintenance will increase your wheelchair's lifespan and efficiency.
 Take your chair to a qualified dealer or authorized service centre once a year for thorough inspection and maintenance.
 The screws, nuts and bolts used are non-locking.
 However, regular cleaning will reveal some parts that may need to be adjusted.
-Checklist Initial adjustments should suit your personal needs.
-For any subsequent maintenance, please follow the procedure below.
-Upon delivery Weekly Monthly Periodically 1.
-General x х The chair rolls in a straight line and does not pull to one side. ^ ^ Locking brakes Do not interfere with the wheels when driving.
-Engage and release easily.
-Moving parts are not loose or worn. х х 3.
-Clothing guard Check for bent or protruding parts and make sure all fasteners are secure. х x 4.
-Arm supports х Solid but easy to retract. ^ Х 5.
-Arm support upholstery х X Check for tears - make sure that the base is properly resting on the tube.
-6. Seat and back support covers Check for tears or sagging. Х 7.
-20, 22 and 24 in. rear wheels Is the sealed bearing and nut tension appropriate? Х Х X 8.
-Hand rims Check for rough spots or peeling finish. Х Х 9.
+Checklist Monthly Periodically al adjustments should suit your personal needs.
+For any subsequent ntenance, please follow the procedure below.
+1. General The chair rolls in a straight line and does not pull to one side. х х 2. x 3.
+Clothing guard Check for bent or protruding parts and make sure all fasteners are secure. х х 4. х 5.
+Arm support upholstery Check for tears - make sure that the base is properly resting on the tube. х х 6. - x Check for tears or sagging. ^ 7.
+20, 22 and 24 in. rear wheels Is the sealed bearing and nut tension appropriate? Х х х 8.
+Hand rims х х Check for rough spots or peeling finish. ~ ~ 9.
 Front wheels Check for proper bearing by turning the wheel, which should stop gradually.
-Adjust the bearing if the wheel wobbles or stops abruptly. ., Х Х CAUTION: Like any vehicle, the wheels and tires must be periodically checked for signs of wear and replaced if necessary.
-10. Tires ., ., Check for wear.
-If pneumatic, check air pressure. Х Х 11.
-Axles х Keep quick release axles clean and oiled (3 in 1 oil).
-12. Hand rims Make sure that the hand rims are properly attached to the wheels. Х 13.
+Adjust the bearing if the wheel wobbles or stops abruptly. x CAUTION: Like any vehicle, the wheels and tires must be periodically checked for signs of wear and replaced if necessary.
+10. Tires Check for wear.
+If pneumatic, check air pressure. х х 11.
+11. Axles Keep quick release axles clean and oiled (3 in 1 oil). Х 12.
+Hand rims Make sure that the hand rims are properly attached to the wheels. х 13.
 Cleaning Clean parts and upholstery. Х